LayerNext/docs/docs/10-AI-advanced-features/02-model-registration.md

       - inference.py (python code which includes custom inference script)
       - requirements.txt (requirement file which includes requirements to be installed at the time of inference)

 Once you have arranged the files as per the specified folder structure, you can proceed to register your model with the LayerNext system using our model [registration SDK](../08-python-sdk/07-automatic-analysis.md).
-Upon successful registration, your model will appear in the 'Other Collections' section within Metalake, specifically under the 'Automatic Analysis Models' collection, saved in a tar.gz compressed format.
+Upon successful registration, your model will appear in the 'Other Collections' section within MetaLake, specifically under the 'Automatic Analysis Models' collection, saved in a tar.gz compressed format.
 Should you require, the model can be downloaded and extracted to access the individual files.

 ### Inference Python Script Structure